Gillou38/Drying-open-source-solution/README.md

 ### Composition of a dryer
 A dryer is compose of a drying room, where food can be stocked and dispose to be dried.
 In that room, there is a dry  airflow, by natural or forced convection, which flow around food to capture water present in the food.
-For the more basic dryer, the drying room is the heating component, and the ventillation is make by wind, so all of the product is in only one room.\n
+For the more basic dryer, the drying room is the heating component, and the ventillation is make by wind, so all of the product is in only one room.
 For more complex solution

 ### Different systems